jacobtlister/scripts/README.md

 `converters` contains scripts that convert files of one type to another.<br><br>

-`utilities` contains scripts that usually hold functions for use by many of the other scripts in this repository.<br><br>
+`utils` contains scripts that usually hold functions for use by many of the other scripts in this repository.<br><br>